rodrigo-dc/testprefix/README.md

 Test library with function discovery in C.

-* Functions whose names start with a certain prefix are automatically executed as tests functions.
+* Functions with names starting with a certain prefix are automatically executed as tests functions.
 The default prefix is `test_`.
 * No special test declaration or registration is needed.
 * Console or TAP report.